-EDUC 595 The Teaching of Statistics and Probability-Decision Making with Mathematics Prerequisite: This course is only open to teachers certified in secondary mathematics.(Offered occasionally/3 credits)
+EDUC 595 The Teaching of Statistics and Probability-Decision Making with Mathematics

+Prerequisite: MATH 500 or equivalent and current teaching certification.
+(Second semester-Even years/3 credits)

 This course examines the use of discrete, statistical and probabilistic methods as powerful means for decision making in real world situations.
 The focus is on the investigation of problem situations using statistics, probability and discrete structures together with technology.
 Students will have the opportunity to design a statistical experiment to study a problem, conduct the experiment and interpret and communicate the outcomes.